 If your cat is depressed, don’t worry - there are ways to help get them out of their feline funk.
 The first is to identify what may be causing the depression.

 Cats that don’t get enough interaction or stimulation can become depressed.
-But it's important to keep your cat mentally and physically active for them to be their happiest, healthiest selves!
+It's important to keep your cat mentally and physically active for them to be their happiest, healthiest selves!
 Try taking 15 minutes to play with your kitty; try a few different toys to see what type they like best.
 Do they prefer a wand or teaser toy?
 Or are they more of a laser pointer fanatic?Ideally, you'll want to find a toy that is fun for both you and your cat.
 App-controlled toys, like the Mouse Hunt Toy, might be more up your alley.
-It is an interactive toy you can control from your phone while your cat does all the work.
-It's a fun, enriching way to play with your cat after a long day at work.